ARTS-Laboratory/Paper-2026-Geometry-Thin-Wall-Laser-Powder-Bed-Fusion/media/LabVIEW VI/README.md

-This folder contains the LabVIEW VI used to capture layerwise images at required intervals.
+This folder contains the LabVIEW VI used to capture layer-wise images at required intervals.